ricmac/eleventy-base-blog/content/about/index.md

 ---
 # About Me

 I'm Richard MacManus a.k.a. ricmac.
-This is my experimental Eleventy blog, which I want to connect to the fediverse. testing 1234. hey hey hey
+This is my experimental Eleventy blog, which I want to connect to the fediverse.
+I'm not sure how yet, but bear with me.